buschbirk/CentralityFairness/README.md

 # CentralityFairness
-Repository for BSc thesis on fairness in centrality measures by LAAL and AGBE
+Repository for BSc thesis on fairness in centrality measures by Lasse Buschmann Alsbirk (laal) and Agnes Hardy Bertelsen (agbe).